abigailStev/cross_correlation/README.md

-		cross_correlation
+# cross_correlation

-Computing the cross-correlation function of a reference band with channels of interest.
+Computes the cross-correlation function of a broad reference energy band with narrow energy channels of interest.

-CONTENTS:
+## Contents

+### ccf.py
-ccf.py -- Computes the cross-correlation function of two light curves to do phase-resolved spectroscopy.
+Computes the cross-correlation function of two light curves to do phase-resolved spectroscopy.
 Able to read light curves from data with the program 'populate_lightcurve'.

+### loop_ccf.sh
+Bash script to compute the ccf of individual observations and stitch the plots together in a gif!

+### multi_ccf.py
-multi_ccf.py -- Computes the cross-correlation function of a band of interest with a reference band over multiple data files.
+Computes the cross-correlation function of a band of interest with a reference band over multiple data files.

+### plot_2d.py
+Plots the two-dimensional cross correlation function.

+### plot_ccf.py
-plot_ccf.py -- Plots the cross-correlation function.
+Plots the cross-correlation function in one dimension (i.e. for one energy channel).

+### plot_multi.py
-plot_multi.py -- Plots multiple cross-correlation functions on one plot.
+Plots multiple 1-D cross-correlation functions from different energy channels on one plot.

+### run_ccf.sh
-run_ccf.sh -- Bash script to run ccf.py.
+Bash script to run ccf.py and plotting scripts.

+### run_multi_ccf.sh
-run_multi_ccf.sh -- Bash script to run multi_ccf.py
+Bash script to run multi_ccf.py and plotting scripts.